Why not birdwatching?

 3. Make new friends

 You can birdwatch alone, but you can also make new acquaintances, make new friends, and become part of a community.
 Visit a good bird site or visit the places where a rare bird is found.
 Birders love to talk, tell stories, share knowledge and tips – or just have a good time.
-Read how we made new bird friends in Argentina.
+Read how we made new bird friends in Argentina in How eBird and three unidentified birds gave us new friends.

 4. Great experiences